-Best Substitute for Tapioca: Arrowroot Starch
+Best Substitute for Instant Tapioca: Arrowroot Starch or Tapioca Flour

 Replace the instant tapioca in a pie or cobbler recipe with an equal amount of arrowroot starch.
-This will thicken up the filling just as well as the tapioca, and give the fruit a beautiful, glossy sheen.
+This will thicken up the filling just as well as the tapioca, and it'll give the fruit a beautiful, glossy sheen.
 Arrowroot contains the same kind of starch as tapioca, so it's an excellent substitute, if you happen to have it on hand.
 Neither require boiling temperatures to thicken.

 Also Good: Instant ClearJel

 ClearJel is an excellent stand in for tapioca.
 It stands up beautifully to both high temps and freezing temps, and it delivers a pie filling that's just as clear and shiny as what you'd expect to get from tapioca.
-Replace the instant tapioca called for with half as much ClearJel.
+Replace the instant tapioca called for in your recipe with half as much ClearJel.

 Still Good: Cornstarch